 Benzodiazepines for anxiety

-Treatments for anxiety include: learning to relax, anxiety management courses, cognitive therapy and behavioural therapy.
+Treatments for anxiety include: relaxation exercises, anxiety management courses and cognitive therapy and behavioural therapy.
 Simply talking things over with a friend, counsellor, or with members of a self-help group may also help.
-However, if symptoms become severe, you may be advised to take a benzodiazepine medicine for a short time.
+However, if symptoms become very severe, you may occasionally be advised to take a benzodiazepine medicine for a short time.

 Benzodiazepines and Z drugs as sleeping tablets